Teach at a Buddhist Monastery

 Location: Aarubari, Jorpati, Kathmandu

-Start Dates: Our programs to volunteer in Nepal start on the 1st and 3rd Sundays of the months.
+Start Dates: Our programs to volunteer at the Buddhist Monastery in Nepal start on the 1st and 3rd Sundays of the months.
 Volunteers should arrive on Saturdays.
 You can choose to volunteer from 1 to 12 weeks

 Orientation: Takes place on the first day and includes introduction to the project location and rules and regulations of the monastery.
 Participants will be introduced to the basic Nepali language and greetings.